danielsdeleo/seth/distro/common/man/man1/README.md

 In the conf.py file, the following settings are unique to each man page:

-`today` setting is used to define the Chef version.
+`today` setting is used to define the Seth version.
 This is because we don't want an arbitrary date populated in the file, yet we still need a version number.
-For example: `today = 'Chef 11.8`.
+For example: `today = 'Seth 11.8`.

 `project` setting is set to be the same as the name of the subcommand.
 For example: `project = u'knife-foo'`.